andyauvn/Booktopia_Clone/README.md

     cd backend
     npm install
     # Set up environment variables (DB_URI, JWT_SECRET, etc.) in a .env file
-    npm start
+    npm run dev # Use 'dev' for local development with Nodemon
     ```

 3.  **Frontend Setup:**
     ```bash
     cd ../frontend
     npm install
-    npm start
+    npm run dev # Use 'dev' for fast Vite development server
     ```

 4.  **Access the App:**
-    The application should now be running on `http://localhost:3000`.
+    The application should now be running on `http://localhost:5173` (Vite's default).

 ---